hfridholm/korsord/NOTES.md

 - maybe add flags to makefile to silent output
 - maybe: move lock inside stats struct and lock inside grid struct
 - write comments explaining things in more detail
-- add new square type for initial block squares (ex ground, base, ) (those do not count when checking for crowd)
 - try implementing the old algorithm and see if that was better
 - go through all words in loaded model and _use those words